 At Vedahaugane, travellers can enjoy the view of the nearby mountains and valley as well as the peaks of the Jotunheimen Mountains.
 A parking area is located near the road, and a ramp leads up to a viewing platform.

 What to see

-At Aurlandsfjellet Mountain Road, 650 metres above sea level, you will find the breathtaking Stegastein Viewpoint.
+At Aurlandsfjellet Mountain Road, 2132 feet above sea level, you will find the breathtaking Stegastein Viewpoint.
 Situated six kilometres from the centre of Aurland, it offers a fantastic view of the Aurlandsfjord and the surrounding mountains.
 Can be combined with a walk to Prest Mountain.